 Lakes Entrance Mini golf is particularly popular with multiple mini-golf businesses in town.
 Our family always ends up playing mini-golf, it is one of the favourite things to do in Lakes Entrance.

 Lakes Entrance has 4 mini-golf courses to play.
 You will find 3 of them located in the main street of town and one located on Roadnights Street.
 The Roadnight street minigolf also has trampolines for use that kids will love.
-As far as Lakes Entrance attractions go Mini Golf is always popular with kids and adults
+As far as Lakes Entrance attractions go Mini Golf is always a highlight with kids and adults.

 Playing Golf in Lakes Entrance